Higher Education Commission (Pakistan): Governance

 The commission is governed and chaired by the appointed chairman who is assisted by the secretaries of federal education and professional training and science and technology.
 The chairman and secretaries are assisted by the additional members who are appointed from the four provinces as well as university vice-chancellors.
 Other members are included from state and private-sector and executive director.

-The chairman is appointed by the Prime Minister for a four-year term based upon the requests and recommendations send by the Ministry of Federal Education and Professional Training.
+The chairman is appointed by the Prime Minister for a four-year term based upon the requests and recommendations sent by the Ministry of Federal Education and Professional Training.
 According to commission's ordinance, the Prime Minister is the controlling authority and the shortlisted names are to be forwarded to Him for the final say.

 The Prime Minister reserves the right to re-appoint or give extension to the designated chairman.
 Though the executive director is the administrative head of the commission, almost every decision in the commission is taken with the consent of the chairman.

 Finance and budget

 Science is a lucrative profession in Pakistan and the official science policy in Pakistan plays a major role in the development of budget in the country for fiscal years.
 Since revitalized in 2002, the commission's budget increased up to ~340.2% in terms of fiscal period of 2001–06.
 Around 50%–70% of federal budget is set for the development on science and higher education, particularly distributed to the commission, highest in the financial history of Pakistan.

 By 2008, as a result of its policy and financial successes, most universities had become strong proponents of the Higher Education Commission.
 Quality had increased significantly and several institutions were on their way to becoming world-class institutions.
 Many expatriate Pakistanis returned from abroad with access to competitive salaries.
 Besides the Pakistan government funding, a large financial endowment is distributed by the United States Government as part of its funding to the universities.

-Prioritizing the expansion of the higher education in the country, the commission's financial budget is estimated near 57.8 billion rupees, more than that of Pakistan Steel Mills, Pakistan International Airlines (PIA) or any other state-owned enterprises’ allocations.
+Prioritizing the expansion of the higher education in the country, the commission's financial budget is estimated near 57.8 billion rupees, more than that of Pakistan Steel Mills, Pakistan International Airlines (PIA) or any other state-owned enterprises' allocations.
 The budget is aimed for development of various areas in higher education.